310mc/https-310mc.github.io-tl/source/_posts/sub_story/melancholic_club_activities.md

 {% endbubble %}

 {% bubble Midori %}
-No, he just comes over to pick me up from class every time we have club practice, which is super annoying… so I had to run away…
+No, he just comes over to pick me up from class every time we have club practice, and it’s super annoying… so I had to run away…

 Ughhh, it’s already bad enough that we’re in the same unit together — why does he have to pester me when it comes to the club, too… so depressing…
 {% endbubble %}